Glen Eden, Queensland: Education

 There are no regular schools in Glen Eden.
-The nearest primary schools are Kin Kora State School in Kin Kora to the north and Gladstone South State School in South Gladstone to the north-east.
-The nearest secondary school is Toolooa State High School in South Gladstone.
+The nearest government primary schools are Kin Kora State School in Kin Kora to the north and Gladstone South State School in South Gladstone to the north-east.
+The nearest government secondary school is Toolooa State High School in South Gladstone.

 Attractions

 The Tondoon Botanic Gardens are operated by the Gladstone Regional Council and feature tropical, sub-tropical and dry rainforest plants from various parts of Queensland.
-It includes Lake Tondon, an orchid house, an arboretum, and a Japanese garden with tea house.
+It includes Lake Tondoon, an orchid house, an arboretum, and a Japanese garden with tea house.

 The Gecko Valley Winery has a visitor centre with wine tasting, cafe and a gallery for art and jewellery.